jc-chen/thesis/README.md

 # Prediction of Molecular Properties with Graph Convolution-based Neural Networks

-This is a short guide on how to train and run the neural network.
-For more details about the project, please refer to my thesis write-up under writeup.pdf.
+This is a quick guide on how to train and run the neural network.
+For more details, please refer to my thesis write-up under writeup.pdf.
 The code in this repository is based upon the work of Kipf & Welling [(github.com/tkipf/gcn)](github.com/tkipf/gcn).
 The molecular data used to train the network is from the QM9 Dataset [(quantum-machine.org/datasets)](quantum-machine.org/datasets).

 ### Building a neural network using layers

-#### Layer class

-TODO -structure of a neural network: a sequence of layers; size/type of each layer, how many layers you have, how you order the layers

 #### Model class
 TODO
+models.py contains a Model class and a GCNN class.
+The Model class specifies what needs to be defined for a model, such as a loss function, an accuracy function, and a neural network structure.
+The GCNN class (stands for Graph Convolutional Neural Network) is a particular kind of model that has a neural network structure based on several graph convolution layers followed by a read out layer.
+To specify the sequence of layers, adjust the build() function.
+The size of each layer can be specified in train.py when training/running

 To adjust the sequence of layers......
 _build()
 append layers (Convolution, readout)

+#### Layer class
+The two basic types of layers available in the Layer class are TODO -structure of a neural network: a sequence of layers; size/type of each layer, how many layers you have, how you order the layers

 ### Getting data